Partial Identification of Nonseparable Models using Binary Instruments: Model

-\cite{d2015identification} and \cite{torgovitsky2015identification} also assume condition (i) but do not assume condition (ii).
-Conditions (i) and (ii) imply that $F_{Y|X,Z}(y|x,z)$ is strictly increasing and continuous in $y$ conditional on $\mathcal{Y}$.
+\cite{d2015identification} and \cite{torgovitsky2015identification} also assume condition (i) but not condition (ii).
+Both conditions imply that $F_{Y|X,Z}(y|x,z)$ is strictly increasing and continuous in $y$ on $\mathcal{Y}$.
 Hence, the conditional quantile function of $Y$ conditional on $X$ and $Z$ is the inverse of $F_{Y|X,Z}(y|x,z)$.
-Condition (ii) is not necessary for this study’s result but without it, deriving the results can be cumbersome.
-We relax condition (i) in Section 5 and allow $Y$ to be discrete or censored.
+Condition (ii) is not necessary for this study's results but, without it, deriving the results can become cumbersome.
+In Appendix 3, we derive the bounds of $g$ without this condition.

 Finally, we impose the normalization assumption on unobservable variables and support condition of $\epsilon|X=x,Z=z$.